 - Indirect costs are used to meet this obligation only if specifically allowable in the award.

-Once the cost sharing commitment has been fulfilled, unexpended funds in the companion SpeedType should be returned to the campus contributors in proportion to each unit’s contribution.
+Once the cost sharing commitment has been fulfilled, unexpended funds in the cost share SpeedType should be returned to the campus contributors in proportion to each unit’s contribution.

-University-paid salary expense and fringe benefits committed as cost sharing are to be recorded on the cost share SpeedType in the Finance System.
+University-paid salary expense and fringe benefits committed as cost sharing are recorded on the cost share SpeedType in the Finance System.

-Non-cash contributions shall comply with the valuation guidelines of Section §200.306 Cost sharing or matching, (d)-(j) of the OMB Uniform Guidance, and university policy.
+Non-cash contributions shall comply with the valuation guidelines of 2 CFR 200.306, and university policy.
 The PI is responsible for obtaining documentation from the donor as soon as possible after the cost sharing commitment is completed but no later than the conclusion of the award.
 One of the following is required to support these contributions:

 - A signed, dated letter from the donor describing the donation, its purpose, its value, and, verifying the information is true and correct;